-Our goal is to explore one of the greatest puzzles of humankind: Why, and how, do we develop psychiatric disease?
-Our method is to include all of the varied pieces of this puzzle that are currently available—genetics, immunity, and the microbiome, in order to provide the clearest picture to date of the mechanism behind one psychiatric disorder: Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal infections (PANDAS).
-Our intention is that this model of analysis will become a model for future investigations of neuropsychiatric disorders in children and adults
+Mending Minds Foundation’s goal is to explore and resolve one of the greatest puzzles of humankind: Why, and how, do young children develop psychiatric disease?
+Our method is to include all of the varied pieces of this puzzle that are currently available—genetics, immunity, and the microbiome, in order to provide the clearest picture to date of the mechanism behind two closely related psychiatric disorders: Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal infections (PANDAS) and Pediatric Acute-onset Neuropsychiatric Syndrome.
+Our secondary intent is that this mode of analysis may become a model for future investigations of neuropsychiatric disorders in children and adults.